xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Chris Green Addresses Important Launch Monitor Data and Matchups
+* 1 minute on a clock is 6 degrees, a minor change with clubface is about 2-3 degrees

 # Turn Your Practice into Good Golf Scores with Devan Bonebrake

 # Tips from The PGA TOUR.
 Episode 37 - Pitch the Ball like Brendan Todd